The Man Who Would Be King (film): Plot

-In 1885 in India, while working late at night in his newspaper office, the journalist Rudyard Kipling is approached by a ragged, seemingly crazed derelict who reveals himself to be Peachy Carnehan, an old acquaintance.
-Carnehan tells Kipling the story of how he and his comrade-in-arms Danny Dravot, ex-sergeants of the British Army who had become adventurers, travelled far beyond India into the remote land of Kafiristan.
+In 1885 India, journalist Rudyard Kipling is approached by a ragged derelict who reveals himself to be Peachy Carnehan, an old acquaintance.
+Carnehan reveals what happened to him and his comrade-in-arms, Danny Dravot, both ex-sergeants of the British Army.

-Three years earlier, Dravot and Carnehan had met Kipling under less than auspicious circumstances.
-After stealing Kipling's pocket-watch, Carnehan found a masonic tag on the chain, and realising he had robbed a fellow Freemason, felt he had to return it.
-At the time, he and Dravot were working on a plot to blackmail a local raja, which Kipling foiled by getting the British district commissioner to intervene.
-In a comic relief turn, Carnehan obliquely blackmails the commissioner in order to avoid deportation.
+Three years earlier, Dravot and Carnehan had met Kipling.
+After stealing his pocket-watch, Carnehan found a masonic tag on the chain and, realising he had robbed a fellow Freemason, felt he had to return it.
+Carnehan and Dravot were working on a plot to blackmail a local raja, which Kipling foiled by getting the British district commissioner to intervene.
+Carnehan later blackmails the commissioner to avoid deportation.

-Frustrated at the lack of opportunities for lucrative criminal mischief, in an India becoming more civilised and regulated—partly through their own hard efforts as soldiers—and with little to look forward to in the United Kingdom except dreary, poorly paid jobs, the two turn up at Kipling's office with an audacious plan.
+Frustrated at the lack of opportunities for lucrative criminal mischief, in an India becoming more civilised, and with few prospects in the United Kingdom, the two visit Kipling with a plan.
 Forsaking India, they will head with twenty rifles and ammunition to Kafiristan, a country virtually unknown to Europeans since its conquest by Alexander the Great.
-There they will offer their services to a ruler and then help him to conquer his neighbours, but proceed to overthrow him and loot the country.
+There they will offer their services to a ruler and help him conquer his neighbours, but proceed to overthrow him and loot the country.
 Kipling, after first trying to dissuade them, gives Dravot his masonic tag as a token of brotherhood.

-After signing a contract pledging mutual loyalty and forswearing women and drink, the two set off on an epic overland journey north beyond the Khyber Pass.
-Over the next few weeks, they travel through Afghanistan, fighting off bandits, blizzards and avalanches, as they make their way into the unknown land of Kafiristan.
-They chance upon a Gurkha soldier, Billy Fish, the sole survivor of a years past, British expedition.
-Speaking English as well as the local language, Billy smooths their way as they begin their rise, first offering their services to the chief of a much-raided village.
+After signing a contract pledging mutual loyalty and forswearing women and drink, Carnehan and Dravot set off on an overland journey north beyond the Khyber Pass.
+Over the following weeks, they travel through Afghanistan, fighting off bandits, blizzards and avalanches.
+They chance upon Gurkha soldier Billy Fish, the sole survivor of a years-past British expedition.
+Speaking English and the local language, Billy smooths their way as they begin their rise, first offering their services to the chief of a much-raided village.
 When a force has been trained in modern weapons and tactics, they lead it out against some hated neighbours.
 During the battle, an arrow pierces Dravot's jacket but he is unharmed.